Lost Judgment: Setting and characters

 Lost Judgment is set in December 2021, three years after the events of Judgment.
-Private investigator Takayuki Yagami (Takuya Kimura/Greg Chun) returns as the primary protagonist, alongside several of his supporting cast: Masaharu Kaito (Shinshū Fuji/Crispin Freeman), Yagami's detective partner; Ryuzo Genda (Akira Nakao/Brian McNamara), director of Genda Law Office and Yagami's former mentor; Saori Shirosaki (Yūko Kaida/Stephanie Sheh) and Issei Hoshino (Yū Hayashi/Joe Zieja), defense attorneys working at Genda Law Office; Mafuyu Fujii (Risa Shimizu/Cherami Leigh), a public prosecutor and close friend of Yagami and Shirosaki; Toru Higashi (Yoshihisa Kawahara/Steve Blum), a former yakuza member turned arcade owner who looks up to Kaito; Fumiya Sugiura (Junta Terashima/Mark Whitten), a former thief who has opened his own detective agency, Yokohama 99, in Isezaki Ijincho; and Makoto Tsukumo (Jun Miyamoto/River Kanoff), a technology expert and former recluse who operates Yokohama 99 with Sugiura.
+Private investigator Takayuki Yagami (Takuya Kimura/Greg Chun) returns as the primary protagonist, alongside several of his supporting cast: Masaharu Kaito (Shinshū Fuji/Crispin Freeman), Ryuzo Genda (Akira Nakao/Brian McNamara), Saori Shirosaki (Yūko Kaida/Stephanie Sheh), Issei Hoshino (Yū Hayashi/Joe Zieja), Mafuyu Fujii (Risa Shimizu/Cherami Leigh), Toru Higashi (Yoshihisa Kawahara/Steve Blum), Fumiya Sugiura (Junta Terashima/Mark Whitten), and Makoto Tsukumo (Jun Miyamoto/River Kanoff).

-Yagami's investigation takes him across Kamurochō and Ijincho, bringing him into contact with both new allies and enemies.
-The central figure of his investigation is Akihiro Ehara (Ken Mitsuishi/Artt Butler), a Tokyo Metropolitan Police Department Officer accused and held in custody for groping, while also linked to the murder of Miro Hikoshiba (Shohei Kajikawa/Andrew Morgado), a student teacher at Seiryo High School.
+Yagami's investigation takes him across Kamurochō, Tokyo and Isezaki Ijincho, Yokohama, bringing him into contact with both new allies and enemies.
+The central figure of his investigation is Akihiro Ehara (Ken Mitsuishi/Artt Butler), a Tokyo Metropolitan Police Department Officer accused and held in custody for groping, while also linked to the murder of Hiro Mikoshiba (Shohei Kajikawa/Andrew Morgado), a student teacher at Seiryo High School.
 Opposing Yagami is Kazuki Soma (Hiroshi Tamaki/Matthew Yang King), the head of the "RK" (Red Knife) Hangure syndicate that has attempted to seize power in Kamurochō in the wake of the Tojo Clan and Omi Alliance disbanding, as depicted in Yakuza: Like a Dragon; Soma is supported by his right-hand man, Daimu Akutsu (Kenji Hamada/Brent Mukai).
 Aiding Yagami in his investigation is Jin Kuwana (Koji Yamamoto/Todd Haberkorn), a mysterious handyman with ties to the incident; Tesso (Jun Kasama/SungWon Cho), the leader of the Yokohama Liumang gang's White Mask branch; and Kisuke Watanabe (Shigeo Kiyama/Edward Bosco), a detective working for the Kanagawa Prefectural Police.
 As part of his investigation at Seiryo High School, Yagami also becomes acquainted with Mami Koda (Misuzu Togashi/Kayli Mills), a student who is targeted by several bullies in her class, and Yoko Sawa (Mai Yamane/Erica Lindbeck), an English teacher who oversees Koda's class and is connected to Ehara's son, Toshiro, who committed suicide several years ago.
 Other characters featured in the main story include: Yuzo Okuda (Yusaku Yara/Jamieson Price), the chairman of Seiryo High School; Reiko Kusumoto (Marika Hayashi/Sumalee Montano), the Vice Minister of Health who took the position following the arrest of her predecessor, Kaoru Ichinose; and Hidemi Bando (Yutaka Aoyama/Andrew Kishino), an officer of the National Police Agency's Public Security Division.